Thomas Iron Company: 20th century

 By the beginning of the 20th century, the iron industry was rapidly evolving.
 In addition to the shift from local to foreign ores, coke largely replaced anthracite as the principal furnace fuel.
-No. 7 and 8 stacks in Alburtis were reputedly the last furnaces in the country to use anthracite, converting to coke in 1914.
+No. 7 and 8 stacks in Alburtis, Pennsylvania were reputedly the last furnaces in the country to use anthracite, converting to coke in 1914.
 The shift away from local ores and fuels eliminated much of the original competitive advantage of the Lehigh Valley furnaces.

 Fackenthal resigned on May 1, 1913, after recommending a program of retrenchment and abandonment of the old furnaces at Alburtis.
 His successor, chosen on July 1, 1913, was Ralph H. Sweetser, who held largely opposite views.
-Sweetser modernized not only No. 1 and No. 3 stacks at Hokendauqua, but the old No. 7 stack at Alburtis.
+Sweetser modernized the No. 1 and No. 3 stacks in Hokendauqua, Pennsylvania, but the old No. 7 stack at Alburtis.
 He also attempted to restart local limonite mining, an effort which proved a costly failure.
 By 1915, No. 6 stack at Hokendauqua had been abandoned (leaving only No. 1 and No. 3 in operation there).
-The limestone flux for the furnaces, until now obtained from local dolomitic limestone quarries, was now replaced by high-calcium lime from Annville, Pennsylvania, eliminating the last local source of raw materials.
+The limestone flux for the furnaces, until now obtained from local dolomitic limestone quarries, was now replaced by high-calcium lime from Annville Township, Pennsylvania, eliminating the last local source of raw materials.

 Sweetser resigned on July 1, 1916, and was succeeded by William A. Barrows Jr., but the company was now in terminal decline.
 Keystone Furnace was sold off to the Northern Ore Company on June 28, 1917.
 On December 4, 1917, the Thomas Railroad was merged into the Ironton, which by this time primarily carried cement instead of iron ore.
 In 1918, the No. 11 stack (former Saucon Iron) was rebuilt, but No. 10 was abandoned.

 Dismantling of the company now began in earnest.
 The last iron was made in Alburtis in 1921, and Hokendauqua had already discontinued iron production.
 No. 11 at Hellertown produced a small quantity.
-On June 30, 1922, the company's stock was sold to Drexel & Company, which disposed of its assets over the next few years.
-Railroad stocks were sold to the Reading, Lehigh Valley, and Central Railroad of New Jersey, the first two becoming joint owners of the Ironton Railroad.
+On June 30, 1922, the company's stock was sold to Drexel & Company, which disposed of its assets over the next few years. stocks were sold to the Reading Railroad, Lehigh Valley Railroad, and Central Railroad of New Jersey; Reading Railroad and Lehigh Valley Road became joint owners of Ironton Railroad.

 The furnaces and other assets, including the Richard Mine, were sold to the Reading Coal and Iron Company, which sold the Alburtis and Hellertown plants for scrap.
 No. 1 stack was quickly abandoned in 1924, leaving only No. 3, renamed "Mary Furnace" in operation at Hokendauqua.
 It, too, was abandoned in 1927, and the Hokendauqua plant was sold to Bethlehem Steel, which scrapped it in 1936.
 The company surrendered its charter in June 1942.